Neuroscience, B.S.

 Courses in SLU's neuroscience major include lectures, seminars and laboratory experiences.
 The curriculum includes four core neuroscience courses: Introduction to Neuroscience: Molecular, Cellular and Systemic; Introduction to Neuroscience: Behavioral and Cognitive; a neuroscience lab course; and a neuroscience seminar in the senior year.

-Additionally, students are required to take related courses from the biology department and from the psychology department and courses in chemistry, physics, mathematics and philosophy.
+Additionally, students are required to take related courses from the biology and psychology departments, and courses in chemistry, physics, mathematics and philosophy.
 Students must also complete SLU's University Undergraduate Core requirements.

 Neuroscience students are required to complete a capstone learning experience consisting of several options, including research, practica or advanced coursework, all of which are designed to provide the opportunity to integrate coursework with an active learning experience and to give students exposure to the breadth of the field of neuroscience and the potential for understanding its applications in the real world.